clinical-decision-transformer/clinical-decision-transformer.github.io/README.md

 <br>

 <span style="color: #2d6885"><font size="5"><b>Summary</b></font></span>
-- We propose Clinical Decision Transformer, a clinical recommender system that generates a sequence of medications to reach a desired state given as a goal prompt.
+- We propose Clinical Decision Transformer, a clinical recommender system that generates a sequence of medications to reach a desired clinical state given as a goal prompt.

 ![cdt_overview](https://user-images.githubusercontent.com/119850923/215435040-0a80bbac-671f-42c2-8e22-2904d1311fcc.gif)

 <br>

-- We extracted a diabetes dataset from an EHR system and used it to train two models; the proposed Clinical Decision Transformer and Counterfactual Recurrent Network [1] as an evaluation model for evaluating recommendation effects.
+- We extracted a diabetes dataset from an electronic health record elec(EHR) system and used it to train two models; the proposed Clinical Decision Transformer and Counterfactual Recurrent Network [1] as an evaluation model for estimating recommendation effects.
 - We find that recommended medications by the Clinical Decision Transformer shift patients' clinical states (e.g. hemoglobin A1c) in the intended directions (e.g. the normal range of hemoglobin A1c: 4--5.6% [2]) compared to those of factual prescriptions and behavior cloning.

 ![site_prompting](https://user-images.githubusercontent.com/119850923/215435046-0135fa9e-7929-42dc-9290-578419afde63.png)